kyma-project/lifecycle-manager/docs/technical-reference/architecture.md

 Lifecycle Manager:

 - manages operators free of dependency trees
-- reconciles many clusters in Kyma Control Plane at a time
+- reconciles many clusters in Kyma Control Plane (KCP) at a time
 - centralizes the effort on managed Runtimes by providing the reconciliation mechanism
 - uses the release channels concept to manage operators delivery

-The diagram shows a sample deployment of Kyma Control Plane in interaction with a Kyma runtime.
+The diagram shows a sample deployment of KCP in interaction with a Kyma runtime.

 ![Lifecycle Manager Architecture](/docs/assets/lifecycle-manager-architecture.svg)